-Generating new knowledge in HPE through research and innovative educational practice is one of the key missions of the HPE program at USU.
-Healthcare systems with national scope such as the MHS must take the lead in both the theory and scholarship of health professions education-- as such, the Graduate Programs in HPE at USU generate cutting edge research using diverse goals and methodologies to reach audiences with a wide range of backgrounds and locations.
+Generating new knowledge in HPE through research and innovative educational practice is one of the key missions of the Center for Health Professions Education (CHPE) at USU.
+Healthcare systems with national scope such as the Military Health System (MHS) must take the lead in both the theory and scholarship of health professions education-- as such, the Graduate Programs in HPE at USU generate cutting edge research using diverse goals and methodologies to reach audiences with a wide range of backgrounds and locations.

 Faculty members in HPE are involved in a variety of research and evaluation efforts across the university, as well as nationally and internationally.
 Locally, faculty members in HPE lead initiatives like the JPC-1 Clinical Reasoning in Military Medical Simulation investigation, the university’s Long-Term Career Outcome Study (LTCOS), and USU’s research program in Military Interprofessional Healthcare Team education.
 Across these and other projects, faculty in HPE currently manage more than $10 million dollars in extramural and intramural grant funding.

 DEVELOPING ASSESSMENT TOOLS TO BETTER UNDERSTAND THE MECHANISMS OF CLINICAL REASONING IN MILITARY MEDICAL SIMULATION

 Funded by the Joint Program Committee-1 (JPC-1)/Medical Simulation and Information Sciences Research Program, a project of the Congressionally Directed Medical Research Programs (CDMRP), a team of multiple HPE investigators was awarded more that $1.5 million dollars to provide a revolutionary look at clinical reasoning among physicians.